Civic Center/UN Plaza station

-Civic Center/UN Plaza station (often Civic Center station) is a combined BART and Muni Metro rapid transit station in the Market Street Subway in downtown San Francisco.
+Civic Center/UN Plaza station (often Civic Center station) is a combined BART and Muni Metro rapid transit station in the Market Street subway in downtown San Francisco.
 Located under Market Street between 7th Street and 8th Street, it is named for the Civic Center neighborhood and the adjacent United Nations Plaza.
 The three-level station has a large fare mezzanine level, with separate platform levels for Muni Metro and BART below.

+The station is served by the BART Red, Yellow, Green, and Blue lines, and the Muni Metro J Church, K Ingleside, L Taraval, M Ocean View, N Judah, and S Shuttle lines.

+Station layout

+Like the three other shared Muni/BART stations in the Market Street subway, Civic Center has three underground levels.
+The first level is a fare mezzanine, with two Muni paid areas and two BART paid areas.
+The second level has a single island platform for Muni Metro, and the third level has an island platform for BART.
+The station has six street entrances along its length, including one entrance in UN Plaza.
+The surface elevator is near the center of the station; the platform elevator is at the northeast end.

 History

+The BART Board approved the name "Civic Center" in December 1965.
 BART service at the station began on November 5, 1973, followed by Muni Metro service on February 18, 1980.
 In 2005, the station name was changed to Civic Center/UN Plaza during celebrations for the 60th anniversary of the United Nations and World Environment Day.
-Additional fares gates to allow direction connections between Muni and BART (without having to go up to the fare mezzanine) were also proposed.
+Additional fare gates to allow direct connections between Muni and BART (without having to go up to the fare mezzanine) were also proposed.
 Construction of a bike station on the mezzanine level began in December 2014; it opened in August 2015.

-The entrances on the southern side of the station were closed from April 13, 2020, to June 12, 2021, due to low ridership during the COVID-19 pandemic.